The Cinemile

-The Cinemile is a film review podcast hosted by Dave Corkery and Cathy Cullen.
+The Cinemile is a film review podcast hosted by Dave Corkery and Cathy Cullen where they record their walk home from the movies.

 Concept and history

 The Cinemile is a two-person podcast.
 Launched in 2016, it consists of conversations between a married couple from Cork, Dave Corkery and Cathy Cullen, on their walk home from the movies.
 To celebrate the 100th episode of the show, Cullen and Corkery vacationed in Spain and reviewed The Shape of Water.
-Launched when the hosts lived in London, the podcast is, as of 2022, made in Ireland.
+Launched when the hosts lived in London, the podcast is, as of 2022, made in Cork, Ireland.

 Reception

-Miranda Sawyer of The Observer said the show is "[s]uffused with charm and insight."
+Miranda Sawyer of The Observer said the show is "suffused with charm and insight."
 Josh Jones of LeCool London called the show "delightfully simple."
 New Statesmen named the show "best new podcasts of 2017."
+Henrietta McKervey from The Irish Independent called The Cinemile "podcast gold".

+The Cinemile has won a British Podcast Award and an Irish Podcast Award.